Chain-of-Sketch: Enabling Global Visual Reasoning: Additional experiments

 \subsection{Additional model scaling experiments on maze (circular)}

-In the model scaling experiments conducted on the maze circular dataset in Figure~\ref{fig:maze_circ_16_ms}, we observe a similar behavior to that seen on maze rectangular.
-For larger model sizes (Base, Large, and Huge), both the inductive and single-frame scratchpads achieve near-perfect accuracy.
-However, the inductive scratchpad particularly shines when it comes to smaller models.
-With the ViT Small model, the inductive approach significantly outperforms the single-frame scratchpad, yielding a performance improvement of more than 30 percentage points.
-This indicates the effectiveness of the inductive method in handling resource-constrained settings, maintaining superior OOD generalization even when model capacity is limited.
+In the model scaling experiments conducted on the maze (circular) dataset in Figure~\ref{fig:maze_circ_16_ms}, we observe a similar behavior to that seen on maze rectangular.
+For larger model sizes (Base, Large, and Huge), both the CoS and the single-frame achieve near-perfect accuracy.
+However, the CoS model particularly shines when it comes to smaller models.
+With the ViT-Small model, the CoS approach significantly outperforms the single-frame, yielding a performance improvement of more than $30\%$.
+This indicates the effectiveness of the inductive method in handling resource-constrained settings.